-Leachate from the combustion waste landfills, coal storage piles, wastewater ponds, or storage ponds shall not contaminate waters of the State (including both surface and groundwater) in excess of the limitations of Chapter 62-302, or the Primary and Secondary Drinking Water parameters included in Chapter 62-550, F.A.C., beyond the boundary of separate and individual zones of discharge extending 50 feet below the ground surface and 100 feet from the edge of each individual pile or pond, except as provided in Condition XXII.
+Leachate from the lined pond system: combustion waste run-off ponds, coal storage piles, coal storage runoff ponds, wastewater pond, and collection pond (Recycle Basin) or storage ponds, and future pond expansions; combustion waste landfill; and decant cell shall not contaminate waters of the State in excess of the limitations of Chapter 62-302, F.A.C., or the Primary and Secondary Drinking Water parameters included in Chapter 62-550, F.A.C., beyond the boundary of the zone of discharge shown on the well location map of the MPIS.extending 50 feet below the ground surface and 100 feet from the edge of each individual pile or pond, except as provided in Condition XXII.
 The zone of discharge is defined in chapter 62-520., F.A.C.

 b.
 Corrective Action

-When the groundwater monitoring system shows a violation of the groundwater quality standards of Chapter 62-550, F.A.C., from this facility the appropriate ponds, combustion waste landfill, or coal pile shall be bottom sealed, relocated, fixed or the operation of the affected facility shall be altered in such a manner as to assure the Department that no violation of the groundwater standards will occur beyond the boundary of the zone of discharge.
+When the groundwater monitoring system shows a violation of the groundwater quality standards of Chapter 62-550, F.A.C., from this facility the lined pond system, combustion waste landfill, or coal pile shall be bottom sealed, relocated, fixed or the operation of the affected facility shall be altered in such a manner as to assure the Department that no violation of the groundwater standards will occur beyond the boundary of the zone of discharge.
 In addition, contaminated leachates shall be removed from ground waters.

 C. SOLID WASTES Formerly Condition XII.

-Solid wastes resulting from construction or operation shall be disposed of in accordance with the applicable regulations of Chapter 62-701, F.A.C.
-The licensee shall submit a program for approval outlining the methods to be used in handling and disposal of solid wastes.
+The Licensee shall manage the solid wastes in accordance with the approved Landfill Operations and Maintenance Plan. submit a program for approval outlining the methods to be used in handling and disposal of solid wastes.
 Such a program shall indicate at the least methods for erosion control, covering, vegetation, and quality control.

 D. Cooling Tower Formerly Condition IX.
 Cooling Tower